 The Duke DOM Fellow Research Academy (FRA) is a longitudinal support program tailored for aspiring researchers.

-The FRA has a strong interest in engaging fellows from groups that are historically underrepresented in medicine.
-NIH Research Supplements to Promote Diversity in Health-Related Research are among the grant types FRA participants will be encouraged to consider.
+The FRA seeks to engage fellows from groups historically underrepresented in medicine.
+NIH Research Supplements to Promote Diversity in Health-Related Research are among the grant mechanisms FRA participants are encouraged to explore.

 Interested research fellows should register for the 2022-23 cohort of the FRA by August 26, 2022.
 You may register by completing a brief form.

 “As a result of this experience, I was able to meet colleagues in other divisions who share similar clinical and research interests.
 The strength of the FRA lies in the didactics and mentorship and networking opportunities it affords.
 I am truly grateful that this program was started prior to completing my fellowship program.” – Anika Lucas, former Duke Nephrology Fellow

 “It's been great for the Department of Medicine to invest in fellows who are interested in research [through the FRA], because that's really important to the field of medicine as a whole…for folks coming to Duke, it’s important to understand that the Department is really looking to invest in people with research interests.” – Aaron Vose, former Duke Pulmonary Fellow